Systemd as a Cron replacement

 systemctl --user start myunit.service

-systemctl --user enable myunit.service systemctl --user start myunit.service
+systemctl --user enable myunit.timer systemctl --user start myunit.timer

 List the timers which will run next